 Peter Rix Biography

-From a film and video background Peter has evolved community and education arts projects in London, North Wales, Preston and on Merseyside.
+From a film and video background Peter has evolved community and education arts projects in London, North Wales, Preston, and on Merseyside.
 His strong belief in the value of releasing people’s creativity to explore personal and collective insight and transformation has led him in diverse directions in the design and delivery of cultural experiences.

 Peter is a director at Earth Moves.
-His responsibilities include business development, creative direction, environmental and heritage concerns.
+His responsibilities include business development, creative direction, and environmental and heritage concerns.

-Peter has experience of working in urban regeneration, community resilience, and local food contexts.
+Peter has experience working in urban regeneration, community resilience, and local food contexts.
 He is interested in seeking social-ecological solutions to current predicaments.
 He has a keen interest in co-operative means of social and economic development.
 Peter worked for Liverpool Vision and Liverpool City Council and was instrumental in setting up the original Liverpool Food Alliance and negotiating partnerships and leases at Dutch Farm in Garston.